arturwita/concurrent-streams-detector/docs/docs.md

 ---

-## Tech stack:
+## Tech stack

 Speed is one of the most crucial things in terms of video streaming.
-That is why I decided to use the fastest technologies I've heard about.
+That is why I decided to use the fastest suitable technologies.

 - **Server:** *Fastify*
 - **Database:** *Redis*

-## Scalability:
+## Scalability

 Scalability is also an important factor.
 As the number of users would grow, this service could be scaled in the following ways: